tam4m0/xrd/README.md

 # Building

-xrd enjoys being made mostly out of stdlib code, so you do not need to install dependencies for the program itself to run (yet). <br/>
+xrd enjoys being made mostly out of stdlib code, but it uses quirks that only freezing the executable can provide. <br/>
-However, if you do want to run the static build without downloading a release, you'll need to build it. <br/>
+If you do want to run the static build without downloading a release, you'll need to build it. <br/>
 Just run GNU Make inside the git directory to produce a static build of xrd (provided you have pyinstaller and upx installed). <br/>

 # Running

-Just point a Python interpreter to `init.py` or point a command prompt to the PyInstaller executable.
+Point a command prompt to the PyInstaller executable.
+Easy as that, the plugins are built into the executable!